Skip to Content

 Interfering with other campers as they get set up is bad campground etiquette

 Whether they’re having trouble getting parked or not, nobody wants an audience.
-That’s especially true for seasoned campers like our dear friends Tom & Cait, who sure don’t need any help getting set up.
+That’s especially true for seasoned campers like our dear friends Tom & Cait, who sure don’t need any help getting set up (while WE had fun demonstrating this fact… Cait clearly disagrees, LOL!).

 Even when we’ve seen people really struggling to get a large RV backed into a tight space, and the very few times (like maybe twice ever) we’ve finally, politely asked if they might like a little assistance, most people aren’t interested.